input-output-hk/marconi/marconi-sidechain/README.md

 The `marconi-sidechain` executable is available as a nix flake.

-If inside the `plutus-apps` repository, you can run from the top-level:
+If inside the `marconi` repository, you can run from the top-level:

 ```
 $ nix build .#marconi-sidechain